Brown Tips on Coleus Leaves

 - 5

-Prune off the worst-affected leaf edges once conditions are corrected, since coleus regrows quickly and fresh growth will show whether the fix worked.
+Prune off the worst-affected leaf edges once conditions are corrected, since coleus regrows quickly and the fresh growth that follows will show clearly whether the underlying fix actually worked.

 Prevention